Visualising multiqubit correlatons using the Wigner function: Generating GHZ and W states

-We produce three-qubit states starting from the two-photon polarization entanglement source demonstrated in~\cite{sorgente}, complemented with a path-encoded qubit~\cite{Ciampini17}.
-The initial state is in the form $\frac{1}{\sqrt{2}}\left(\ket{H}_1\ket{H}_2+\ket{V}_1\ket{V}_2\right)$, where the subscripts 1 and 2 label the qubits, and $H$ ($V$) stands for the horizontal (vertical) polarization.
-GHZ states are generated using the interferometer in Fig.~\ref{figure2}a: photon $2$ from the source is sent through a displaced Sagnac interferometer that adds an extra degree of freedom in the clockwise or counterclockwise direction in the loop.
-This represent the third logical qubit in our state, while still being associate to a physical property of the second photon.
-A half-waveplate (HWP) on the anti-clockwise $\ket{a}_3$ path rotates the polarization from $H$ to $V$ and viceversa, while a second HWP on the clockwise path $\ket{c}_3$ introduces a $\pi$ phase shift, so that the final state is written:
+We now turn our attention to simple examples of how the Wigner function can be used in a real experimental environment.
+Here, we produce three-qubit states starting from the two-photon polarization entanglement source demonstrated in~\cite{sorgente}, complemented with a path-encoded qubit~\cite{Ciampini17}.
+Our source consists of a 1.5-mm barium borate (BBO) crystal, which, by means of a double-passage arrangement of the pump at 355nm, can produce degenerate polarisation-entangled photon pairs at 710 nm.
+The state has the form $\frac{1}{\sqrt{2}}\left(\ket{H}_1\ket{H}_2+\ket{V}_1\ket{V}_2\right)$, where the subscripts 1 and 2 refer to the two polarisation qubits, with $H$ ($V$) indicating the horizontal (vertical) polarization.
+The third qubit is added by manipulating the spatial mode of one of the photons (see Fig.~\ref{figure2}) depending on the target state.
+This represents the third logical qubit in our state, while still being associate to a physical property of the second photon.

-Measurements are conducted by standard polarization tomography setups, and using the two outputs of the Sagnac as the outcomes of the measurement on the path.
+Now, GHZ states are generated using the interferometer depecited in Fig.~\ref{figure2}a.
+Here photon $2$ from the source is sent through a displaced Sagnac interferometer that adds an extra degree of freedom in the clockwise or counterclockwise direction of the loop.
+A half-waveplate (HWP) on the anti-clockwise $\ket{a}_3$ path rotates the polarization from $H$ to $V$ and viceversa, while a second HWP on the clockwise path $\ket{c}_3$ introduces a $\pi$ phase shift.
+Our final state can be written as: